Notice: This page requires JavaScript to function properly.

 File Removal Workflow

-Suppose, we decided that our test.txt file is now obsolete, so it would be reasonable to remove this file.
-Let’s first list all non-hidden files and directories in our repository using the following command:
+Suppose the test.txt file is now obsolete and should be removed.
+First, list all non-hidden files and directories in the repository with the following command:

-Our repository indeed contains the test.txt file.
-Now, let’s run the git rm command to remove this file:
+The repository contains the test.txt file.
+Now run the git rm command to remove it:

-As you can see, this change is ready to be committed, so let’s commit it with an appropriate commit message:
+As you can see, the change is ready to be committed, so commit it with an appropriate message:

 Our commit was successful, and since our files originally contained four lines, 4 deletions took place.